PeishiJiang/KIM/paper/paper.md

 **Add a result figure for Ex1.**

-**Case 2: Calibrating an integrated hydrological model.** The Advanced Terrestrial Simulator (ATS)is an integrated hydrological models used to simulate hydrological fluxes across a watershed CITE.
+**Case 2: Calibrating an integrated hydrological model.** The Advanced Terrestrial Simulator (ATS) is an integrated hydrological models used to simulate hydrological fluxes across a watershed CITE.
 Here, we calibrated ATS against the streamflow observations at the outlet of Coal Creek watershed, CO, USA CITE.
-The objective is to estimate ....
-TBD
+The objective is to estimate eight models parameters categorized into evapotranspiration (ET), snow melting, and subsurface permeability.
+See @Jiang:2023 for more detailed information.

+The training results are shown in Figure CITE.
+We found that ...

 **Add a time series figure for Ex2.**

 **Add a result figure for Ex2.**

-**Case 3: Developing emulator for surface heat fluxes from eddy covariance observations.**
+**Case 3: Developing emulator for surface heat fluxes from eddy covariance observations.** The last example developes a forward mapping for emulating the surface heat fluxes, i.e., latent heat fluxes, sensible heat fluxes, and net radiation at US-Bi1 -- an agricultural land on Bouldin island of the San Joaquin Sacramento Delta region CITE.
+The emulator is driven by the corresponding observed atmospheric forcings and environmental states, including air temperature, shortwave radiation, air pressure, wind speed, ambient CO2 concentration, friction velocity, soil temperature, soil moisture, and leaf area index.
+The observations of both the nine inputs and the three heat flux outputs are collected through the integrated flux tower site at the site US-Bi1.
+Figure CITE shows the time series of the data.

+The training results are shown in Figure CITE.
+We found that ...

 **Add a time series figure for Ex3.**